klangner/borsuk/README.md

 ## Datasets

-Training is done on included datasets.
+Training is done on included datasets before server is deployed.

 # Redistributing